SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. note::

-   The Swift logical operators ``&&`` and ``||`` are left-associative, meaning that compound expressions with multiple logical operators will evaluate the leftmost subexpression first.
+   The Swift logical operators ``&&`` and ``||`` are left-associative, meaning that compound expressions with multiple logical operators evaluate the leftmost subexpression first.

 .. _BasicOperators_Explicit Parentheses: